Gift Acceptance Policy

 - The Organization will accept gifts in the form of cash and cheques regardless of amount, unless a question exists as to the legal capacity of the donor to transfer funds.

-- Donors shall make all cheques payable to GOSPEL FOR ASIA, and donors shall never make cheques payable to an employee, director, agent, or volunteer for the credit of the Organization.
+- Donors shall make all cheques payable to GFA WORLD, and donors shall never make cheques payable to an employee, director, agent, or volunteer for the credit of the Organization.

 - Publicly Traded Securities